dvoits/z3test/README.md

 4. Measurements are then queued to the Azure Storage queue.

-If the test task fails up to 5 times, it restarts and runs the test again.
+If the test task fails, it restarts and runs the test again up to 5 times.
 If it still fails after that, the job manager will find that and set an infrastructure error as a result for the benchmark associated with the failed test task.